andrew-codes/verdigris/docs/02-guides/01-contributing.md

 1. Open the terminal and change into project's root directory; `cd verdigris`
 2. Run `yarn start` in the terminal
 3. Open Chrome and visit [http://localhost:9000](http://localhost:9000)
+4.  `yarn start:dev` will start the site and open Cypress

 ### PR Deployment Preview Sites